jonasherfort/simple-modern-uv/README.md

 ## Updating Your Project Template

-If you use Option 2 or if you pick Option 1 and correctly fill in your `.copier-answers.yml` file, you have the option to update your project with any future updates to this template at any time.
+If you use Option 1 or Option 2 or if you pick Option 3 and correctly fill in your `.copier-answers.yml` file, you have the option to update your project with any future updates to this template at any time.